Acceptance of Grant Offer and Effective Date

 Protection Act 1998, Directive 95/46/EC of the European Parliament and any

-legislation and/or regulations implementing them, amending or replacing them or
+legislation and/or regulations implementing them, amending or replacing them as

-made in pursuance of them and any associated legislation that arises in
+pursuance of them and any associated legislation that arises in connection with

 and consult the other party when they receive a request under the FOIA in